bayesiandemography/command/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Create objects in the current environment, based on arguments passed at the command line.
-This can make a script work like a function: all inputs are explicitly defined, and all variables are local.
-The result is a clearer, safer, more modular workflow.
+Turn arguments passed at the command line into objects in the current environment.
+Scripts become more function-like, with all inputs explicitly defined.
+The aim is to create a clear, safe, modular workflow.

 ## Installation